qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/create_layers.rst

 * :guilabel:`Geometry`: you can configure the geometry capabilities of the output layer

-  * :guilabel:`geometry type`: keep the original geometry of the features when set to **Automatic**, otherwise removes or overrides it with any type.
+  * :guilabel:`geometry type`: keeps the original geometry of the features when set to **Automatic**, otherwise removes or overrides it with any type.
 You can add an empty geometry column to an attribute table, remove the geometry column of a spatial layer.